 Assistance with Child Care Expenses

-If you are a UMass student caring for a dependent child and need help with expenses for paid child care (including daycare, before/after school, school vacation care, summer care, and informal child care) you should consider applying for a child care subsidy.
-Undergraduate students can apply for a child care subsidy through Student Parent Programs.
-Graduate students can apply with Student Parent Programs and may also have access to subsidies through the Graduate Student Senate.
-Graduate student employees may also apply to the Graduate Employee Organization (GEO) for child care subsidies.
-Student Parent Programs can help you navigate which subsidy or subsidies to apply for.
+If you are a UMass student (undergraduate or graduate) caring for a dependent child and need help paying for child care (including daycare, before/after school, school vacation care, summer care, and informal child care) you should consider applying for a child care subsidy.

 Student Parent Programs child care subsidies:

-To qualify for any of our child care subsidies, student parents must be actively enrolled at UMass Amherst as an undergraduate or graduate student on a part-time or full-time basis and must meet the income eligibility criteria for program participants - similar to Pell grant income qualifications, determined through Financial Aid Services.
+To qualify for Student Parent Programs administered child care subsidies, student parents must be actively enrolled at UMass Amherst as an undergraduate or graduate student on a part-time or full-time basis and must meet the income eligibility criteria for program participants - similar to Pell grant income qualifications, determined through Financial Aid Services or via tax returns and other income verification documentation.

 Eligible child care expenses for Student Parent Programs child care subsidies: